Rohit685/SimpleCTRL/README.md

 ## Intended Use

-This repository is intended for internal development and is only visible to authorized team members. **Do not share plugin binaries or reference this repository in any public channels.**
+This repository is intended for internal development and is only visible to authorized team members. **Do not share plugin binaries or reference this repository in any public channels.** However, sharing development-related information, such as commit logs or progress updates, within **private channels** (e.g., Discord) is acceptable.

+All modifications must be tracked via **tagged releases** and documented in [`CHANGELOG.md`](./CHANGELOG.md).